-Keep batteries or the charge cable with you, especially if you’re traveling.
+Keep batteries or the charging cable with you, especially if you’re travelling.
 You don’t want to lose access to the noise-cancelling capabilities while on a plane or at the office.

 Care for your headphones.
 Use a cloth or paper towel dampened with rubbing alcohol or dish detergent and water.
 Gently wipe down the padding of the ear cups, and dry gently.
 Care may vary for delicate materials like leather.